cozyxss/cozyxss/README.md

 # I'm bet,

 Learning **web security** and focusing on **bug bounty hunting**.
-Currently exploring vulnerabilities like SQLi, XSS, SSRF, and more.
+Currently exploring vulnerabilities like SQLi, SSTI, XXE, CRLF and more.

 On the side, I sometimes dive into:
 - 🐍 Python and Bash scripting